 There are some types of insurance that you are legally required to have, such as home insurance and car insurance for people who own cars or have mortgages.
 But while most types of insurance are optional, they are often highly advisable.

 If you own your own home and it’s covered by a mortgage, then you are required to have home insurance.
 There are two types of home insurance, buildings insurance, and contents insurance.
 The difference between the two is easy enough to understand.
 Building insurance covers the cost of any repairs or rebuilding that needs to be done to your home in the event of unexpected damage.
 Meanwhile, contents insurance covers the cost of any possessions that are lost or damaged during unexpected damage.
+If you are still not sure which type of home insurance will serve you best then check out aa insurance website for more details.
+You can find different types of home insurance with various features and find the one that suits you most.

 Neither type of insurance will cover general wear and tear.
 If you leave your property unoccupied for more than 60 days, this also invalidates most insurance policies.
 You don’t want to end up having to foot the costs of unexpected home repairs.
 Home insurance will, therefore, keep you safe financially.